Catherine Kamau

 Catherine attended Chogoria High School where she joined the drama club and became well known for her talent, before moving to Loreto Convent Msongari where she won the 'Miss Loreto' Award.

 She has a Diploma in Communications, majoring in public relations from Kenya College of Communication and Technology which was upgraded to MultiMedia University of Kenya.

-Kamau is the brand ambassador for Harpic Kenya and the Nice and Lovely Petroleum Jelly.
+Catherine Kamau is the brand ambassador for Harpic Kenya and the Nice and Lovely Petroleum Jelly.

+She was married to Phiipl Karanja but are divorced as of 19 September 2023.

 Career

-Kamau played the role of Selina (or Celina) the wife of Charlie (Patrick Oketch) on the Citizen TV drama series Mother-in-Law which began in 2006.
+Catherine played the role of Selina (or Celina) the wife of Charlie (Patrick Oketch) on the Citizen TV drama series Mother-in-Law which began in 2006.
 She then left the show for the Swahili language TV series Sue Na Jonnie, in which she played the role of Sue.